nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-default-rendition.md

 ---
-title: 'HOWTO: Default Rendition within Web UI'
+title: 'HOWTO: Customize Default Rendition in Web UI'
+description: Learn how to customize the default rendition used in Web UI.
 review:
     comment: ''
     date: '2019-03-28'